 - Language must have been in use for at least three full release cycles where end users in target language can share feedback and corrections.

 Official languages are listed in Account Settings > Display > Language.

 - Up to 10% of translation may be out-of-date due to changes to English-language text since the last translation and review cycle.

 Beta languages are listed in Account Settings > Display > Language appended with (Beta).

+- Translation has not yet reached Beta quality.
 An official language may be changed back to Beta or Alpha if the specified requirements are not met for a release.
 Similarly, Beta languages may be dropped back to Alpha.

 Some terms used in Mattermost may be technical.
 If you don't know how to translate a specific term: